 If you have any questions, technical or about trading, just fire them away.
 I can answer them all in detail

-So all this blah but let's show you I'm real and legit.
+Let's show you I'm real and legit because scams are prevalent in crypto.
 I've started a non-profit jpopasia.com, which is one of the biggest Japanese music sites for people living outside Japan serving about half million users per month.
-We have interviewed many A-list celebrities.
+We have interviewed many A-list celebrities and have the largest Japanese lyrics database.
 You can head out and see "CoinBakers" in the footer of the page.

 You can email all services I started with "jason@" and the domain name of each service.
 I (still) own all my jason@ mailboxes so if you're still in doubt, I will reply from those email accounts.